Interior Design (Four-Year B.S.)

 - Apply historical and theoretical knowledge of interiors, architecture, art and the decorative arts to the design and analysis of interior environments.

-- Engage in working collaboratively and in multidisciplinary teams.
+- Engage in working collaboratively and with a multidisciplinary approach.

 - Comply with ethical and professional standards of practice and the laws, codes, standards and guidelines that impact the health, safety and welfare of building occupants.